zladovan/monorepo/README.md

 To respect dependencies between projects jobs are triggered in multiple rounds.
 For each round one or more jobs are triggered and only when all jobs are succesfuly finished next round is processed.
 Even if there is only one failed job all next rounds are skipped and whole build is failed.

+## Special commands

+Commit message can contain some special words which if found can modify default building behaviour.

+Supported commands:
+ - **[rebuild-all]** - build all projects instead of only changed

 ## Implementation

 Whole logic is implemented as bunch of [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts under directory `.circleci`.
 Every script can be run directly and it should output some documentation when it requires some parameters.